337 further coronavirus cases and one more death recorded in Calderdale

 Figures reported on a Monday are likely to be lower as a result of a lag in reporting deaths over the weekend.

-The figures also show that three-quarters of people in Calderdale have received two doses of a Covid-19 vaccine.
+The figures also show that more than two-thirds of people in Calderdale have received two doses of a Covid-19 vaccine.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.